donfaq/cnn-rnn/README.md

-# cnn-rnn
+# CNN-RNN
-Combination of convolutional and recurrent neural networks
+Combination of convolutional and recurrent neural networks for activity analysis